ShamariFeaster/structureJS/README.md

     src="structureJS/structureJS.js"/>
 ```

+It's a good idea to keep the `data-uglify` attribute in the tag at all times.
+This way you don't have to paste it in everytime you want to minify.
+Just keep it set to false until you're ready to minify your app.

 **NOTE:** For Chrome extensions, you will need to add `unsafe-eval` option to your content security policy object in your manifest.
 UglifyJS needs to use eval to work.
 Since minification doesn't need to be done in production you can simply remove this permission before deployment.

 `"content_security_policy": "script-src 'self' 'unsafe-eval' ; object-src 'self'"`